Explained: The Special Protection Group (Amendment) Bill

 Some of the important bills that could be taken up during Winter Session

-"It assumes a special significance in the given geopolitical context of the country, its hostile neighborhood and the multi-layered dimensions of the threat the country is exposed to.
+"It assumes a special significance in the given geopolitical context of the country, its hostile neighbourhood and the multi-layered dimensions of the threat the country is exposed to.
 In recognition of this critical security imperative for the prime minister in office, a special enactment was made to constitute the Special Protection Group with the sole objective of providing proximate security to the prime minister and the members of his immediate family," the bill said.

 The proposed bill says that the SPG shall provide proximate security to the prime minister and members of his immediate family residing with him at his official residence and to any former prime minister and members of his immediate family as are residing with him at the residence allotted to him, for a period of five years from the date he ceases to hold the office of prime minister.